w3f/polkadot-wiki/docs/kusama-ledger.md

 > will be able to go below existential deposit balance, causing your account to be deleted and any
 > dust amount of KSM to be burned.
 If you encounter KeepAlive errors when making transactions, this
 > might be the reason.

+A detailed guide on doing transfers is available [here](learn-balance-transfers).

 ### Receiving a Transfer